tmst/ZodbDemo/DOCUMENTATION/UpgradeGrokWithCrom.md

 branch as is.
 I believe what that does is toss out zope.publisher, and zope.app.publisher, and replaces them with a Dawnlight publisher.
 It would aslo have to replace grok.view.
-Dawnlight is based on webob, and uses the uwsgi software stack. https://github.com/Cromlech/cromlech.dawnlight
+Dawnlight is based on webob, and uses the wsgi software stack. https://github.com/Cromlech/cromlech.dawnlight
 The docs should be in the tests.